moka-rs/moka/README.md

 ## License

-Moka is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+Moka is distributed under either of

+- The MIT license
+- The Apache License (Version 2.0)

+at your option.

 See [LICENSE-MIT](LICENSE-MIT) and [LICENSE-APACHE](LICENSE-APACHE) for details.